Premium collections for doors, windows and parquet

 How to choose the right interior doors with glass

-Privacy level needed — The first criterion is the privacy level you need in each room.
+The first criterion is the privacy level you need in each room.
 For the kitchen or living zone, a door with clear or lightly sandblasted glass allows visual connection and maximum light.
-For the bedroom, a sandblasted-glass door or an invisible filomuro door is often chosen; for the bathroom, matte or fully opaque variants.
+For the bedroom, a sandblasted-glass door or an invisible filomuro door is often chosen; for the bathroom, matte or fully opaque variants, so you keep the light but remove direct visibility.

-Available natural light — Rooms without a direct window, hallways, corridors and interior bathrooms benefit most from a door with glass.
+Rooms without a direct window, hallways, corridors and interior bathrooms benefit most from a door with glass.
 The larger the glazed area, the more visible the effect.
-If the hallway only gets light from adjacent rooms, the difference between a solid door and one with glass is considerable.
+If the hallway only gets light from adjacent rooms, the difference between a solid door and one with glass is dramatic.

 How interior doors with glass can be used per room